How to Master Local SEO Search – Guide to Boosting Your Business’s Visibility

 Businesses that add photos to their Google Business Profile get 42% more requests for directions and 35% more clicks through to their websites than those without.
 Photos give customers a better sense of what your business is all about.

-Use Google Posts to Promote Offers & Updates
+8. Use Google Posts to Share Updates and Promotions

 Google allows you to create Google Posts within your business profile, which act like mini-ads or announcements.
 You can use posts to promote special offers, events, or important updates, keeping your profile fresh and engaging.